CiiDub/cursor_tricks/Readme.md

 If you wish to access the app level documents while leaving a project in front, then hold __⌥__ and activate them from the _Window_ menu.
 You can also get them by right clicking the BBEdit icon in the dock.

-- __Lines•New Line After Paragraph__, captures the leading white space from the current line, then applies it to the new line.
+- __Lines•New Line After Paragraph__ & __Lines•New Line Before Paragraph__, captures the leading white space from the current line, then applies it to the new line.

 I found that I pretty much always want auto indenting.
-This command can save you a little “arrowing” around but it’s pointless if you have to tab over to your current indention.
+This command can save you a little “arrowing” around but it’s annoying to tab over to your current indention.

 - __Search•Find & Select All__ after selection is made , it brings Document 1 forward if Find Window is the frontmost window.
 The default key command is __⌘ ⌥ ⌃ G__, which is in a family of __⌘ G__ and __⌘ E__ key commands that are pretty powerful when used in combination.